victorhugoaraujo/fullcycle-docker/README.md

  - Use docker-compose to build images
  - Create Mysql database with NodeJS
  - Dependencies between two containers
- - Use Dockerize to wait dependecies
+ - Use Dockerize to wait dependencies

 ## :hammer: Technologies